Tuntenfisch/Voxels/README.md

 **Note:** The Unity version used is 2021.1.16f1.

+**Note:** This repository uses [Git Large File Storage](https://github.com/git-lfs/git-lfs/wiki/Tutorial).
+If you want to clone this repository, make sure you have Git Large File Storage installed on your PC.

 ## Materials
 The voxel terrain can be made up of a practically infinite amount of different materials.
 Materials are defined via a simple enumeration called [```MaterialIndex```](/Assets/Scripts/Voxels/Materials/MaterialIndex.cs).
 Since the implementation is leveraging the GPU for generating the mesh, some structures have been defined multiple times, once in C# and once in HLSL.
 This is also the case for the material index.
 The HLSL implementation can be found [here](/Assets/Compute/Voxels/Include/Material.hlsl).